nauxqouh/house-price-prediction-project/README.md

 # House Price Prediction Project

+🧐 _While our model's performance in terms of MAE, MSE, and R²-Score was not optimal due to our limited experience in model building at the time, the project demonstrated a strong grasp of the end-to-end predictive modeling process.
+From data collection and preprocessing to model deployment, we applied rigorous methodologies and best practices.
+This experience not only reinforced our technical foundation but also showcased our ability to approach complex problems systematically, laying the groundwork for future advancements in model optimization._

+# About this Project Requirement
 **Objective:**
-In this final project, students will demonstrate their end-to-end skills in data scraping, data preprocessing, feature engineering, modeling, and evaluation.
+In this project, performer will demonstrate their end-to-end skills in data scraping, data preprocessing, feature engineering, modeling, and evaluation.
 The task involves predicting house prices using machine learning models.
 The following requirements outline the project details.